 WHAT ARE THE ORIGINS OF FAMILY THERAPY?

-Family interventions have existed within human culture throughout time.
-The formal development of family therapy began with the child guidance and marriage counseling movements of the early 1900s, and further materialized with the creation of the American Association of Marriage Counselors (now known as AAMFT) in 1942.
-From early influences of psychoanalysis and social psychiatry, a multitude of different and distinct schools of family therapy developed.
+Family interventions have existed within human culture for a significant amount of time.
+The formal development of Family Therapy began with the child guidance and marriage counseling movements of the early 1900s, and further materialized with the creation of the American Association of Marriage Counselors (now known as AAMFT) in 1942.
+From early influences of psychoanalysis and social psychiatry, a multitude of different and distinct schools of Family Therapy developed.
 By the 1970s, the strict distinctions between different schools of thought began to soften, moving away from theoretical purism.
-Today, modern family therapy is often an eclectic mix of different strategies, techniques, and theories from across the different Family Therapy approaches.
+Today, modern Family Therapy is often an eclectic mix of different strategies, techniques, and theories from across the different Family Therapy approaches.

 EVIDENCE FOR FAMILY THERAPY

 Family Therapy has yielded positive results in both adults and adolescents.
-A meta-analysis found family therapy to be the most effective intervention for decreasing substance use in adolescents.
-As a category, research has found family therapy to be more effective than comparison conditions across studies (Smith, Wilson, & Lipsey, 2012).
+A meta-analysis found Family Therapy to be the most effective intervention for decreasing substance use in adolescents.
+As a category, research has found Family Therapy to be more effective than comparison conditions across multiple studies (Tanner-Smith, Wilson, & Lipsey, 2013).

 - ADDITIONAL CITATIONS